PronPan/Tdarr-H264-HEVC-to-NVENC-with-Optional-HDR/README.md

 This plugin is designed for processing entire movie libraries, HDR content and all.
 However, it's not recommended you actually use this to reconvert HDR files as it strips some HDR10/+/Dolby Vision metadata and leaves just PQ.
 The reconvert_hdr option is more meant to filter out these files rather than actually convert them.

-Because of the heavily tweaked ffmpeg encoder settings, HEVC to HEVC reconverting usually results in a higher bitrate than the target bitrate, but much less than the original.
+Because of the heavily tweaked ffmpeg encoder settings, HEVC to HEVC reconverting somtimes results in a higher bitrate than the target bitrate, but much less than the original.
 This plugin implements the filter_by_stream_tag plugin to prevent infinite loops caused by that higher bitrate being above target bitrate.

 By default, all settings are ideal for most use cases